neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 4 - Exploration/README.md

 In this case, we got a view with a company node at the center and 80 managers that own the company through their holdings.

+![](images/07.png)

 We can click on the company to see its name.

-![](images/07.png)
+![](images/08.png)

 Now let's try finding a new graph.
 Click in the search bar again.
 Clear the contents of it.
 Then select "Manager."

-![](images/08.png)

-Now select "Company."

 ![](images/09.png)

-Now hit enter.
+Now select "OWNS" and then select "Company" and hit enter.

 ![](images/10.png)